dganesh05/crop-synthetic-disease/README.md

 **Some factors that we look out for**

-* Picking a too small `n` means that the model doesn't learn from other helpful factors, but a too bug `n` means that the model learns from too much noise, especially from columns that we established have a low correlation.
+* Picking a too small `n` means that the model doesn't learn from other helpful factors, but a too big `n` means that the model learns from too much noise, especially from columns that we established have a low correlation.

 * A lot of combinations have a perfect recall of 1.00.
 This means that we have no false negatives in the prediction, which is a red flag especially for smaller datasets.
 It means it has perfectly memorized the dataset and will not perform well with new, unseen data.
 Also, note that these tend to be at `n > 14`, which aligns with the first point we made about incorporating too much noise.